David Gamman Frodin: Biography

 His parents, Reuben Sanford Frodin Jr. (1912–2010) and Rebecca Durand Hayward (1911–1990), married in 1937 in Chicago.
 At the University of Chicago, Reuben S. Frodin Jr. studied law and Rebecca Hayward Durand studied linguistics.
 At age 11, David G. Frodin moved with his parents and sister from Chicago to Albany, New York, where he attended the Albany Academy for Boys.
 In 1957, his father received a Fulbright scholarship to teach at Australia's University of New South Wales.
 At age 17 David Frodin enrolled at the Sydney Boys High School, where he studied for a year and developed an interest in tropical flora.
 He received in 1963 his bachelor's degree in botany from the University of Chicago.
 He received two master of science degrees in botany: the first in 1964 from the University of Tennessee and the second in 1965 from the University of Liverpool.

 From October 1965 to October 1966, Frodin worked as a scientific officer in Papua New Guinea at the Lae Herbarium under the auspices of the Division of Botany, Office of Forests of the colonial Australian administration.
 In Papua New Guinea he travelled to the provinces of Sandaun, Madang, Morobe, Southern Highlands, and West New Britain, as well as the Autonomous Region of Bougainville, and collected about 1000 botanical specimens.
 He was a member of the Tari Subdistrict Expedition in 1966 from June 17th to September 16th with Andrew N. Gillison, Cornelis Kalkman, and Willem Vink.
-After the expiration of his contract with the Division of Botany, Office of Forests, Frodin visited visited Australian herbaria and made short field trips in Australia and the Far East until June 1967.
+After the expiration of his contract with the Division of Botany, Office of Forests, Frodin visited Australian herbaria and made short field trips in Australia and the Far East until June 1967.
 In 1967, he received a scholarship for doctoral study at the University of Cambridge.
 There he received in November 1970 his doctorate in botany with dissertation The complex of Cephaloschefflera in Schefflera under the supervision of E. J. H. Corner.